TylerKimbell/TylerKimbell/README.md

   I'd love to get a job making, or working on, programs that other people or businesses need to better their lives or business.
 Because I don't have any work experience in the software engineering field, I am more than willing to take on internships to build the necessary skills and experience I would need for my desired position.
-If you like what I'm doing or are have an opportunity that you think I would fit into well you can contact me at tyler.kimbell@live.com
+If you like what I'm doing or are have an opportunity that you think I would be a good fit for you can contact me at tyler.kimbell@live.com

 Thank you for reading this!
 I hope you have a good day.